usuaero/MachUpX/examples/How_To_Create_Input_Files.md

             "output_file" : (string, optional)
                 File to store the results in.
 Defaults to the input filename + "_forces".

-            "dimensional" : (boolean, optional)
+            "non_dimensional" : (boolean, optional)
                 Whether results should be returned as dimensional or nondimensional.
-If 1, will return forces and moments in "lbf" and "ft-lbf" or "N" and "Nm", depending on how "units" is specified.
-Defaults to 1.
+If false, will return forces and moments in "lbf" and "ft-lbf" or "N" and "Nm", depending on how "units" is specified.
+Defaults to false.

+            "verbose" : (boolean, optional)
+                Defaults to false

-        "view" : ()
+        "view" : (dict, optional)
             Displays a wireframe of the geometry of the scene/aircraft.

+            "show_legend" : (boolean, optional)
+                If set to true, a legend will be included with the wireframe detailing which color corresponds to which wing segment.
+Defaults to false.

         "stl" : ()
             Outputs an stl file of the geometry of the scene/aircraft.